- About About

 Medical cannabis officially became legal in Illinois on January 1, but state officials are still working on the rules for accessing it.
 Until those rules are in place, it remains illegal to possess or use medical cannabis.
 The Compassionate Use of Medical Cannabis Act, signed Aug.
 1 by Gov. Pat Quinn, allows patients with one or more of 41 qualifying conditions to register with the program.
 Those registered will be allowed to obtain up to 2.5 ounces every 14 days from state-licensed dispensaries.
 The law allows for as many as 60 dispensaries, which will obtain the cannabis they distribute from 22 separately licensed cultivation centers.

 State officials have proposed initial rules for qualifying patients, including requiring them to pay $150 a year to register, be fingerprinted for a background check and give up their right to own a firearm.
 The Illinois Department of Public Health, which will submit recommendations to a legislative panel in april, is accepting comment on the proposed rules until Friday, Feb.
-7. Comments and suggested changes can be emailed to [email protected].
+7. Comments and suggested changes can be emailed to [email protected]is.gov.

 Once recommendations go to the Joint Commission on Administrative Rules, completing the public notice and comment process will take at least 90 days, meaning license applications for dispensaries and cultivation centers will not be available until fall.